Eiriaoloth/.github/profile/readme.md

 The question is, how long will that be?

 Eiriaoloth is a narrow valley surrounded by a loop of the mountains, with the East side visible to the sun.
 The Pillars are tall, rune-scarred posts sticking straight up out of the land.
-Welcome to the valley of Eiriaoloth.
+Welcome to the plot of Eiriaoloth.